 Companies with strong employee engagement are 21% more productive and have 19% higher profitability, according to current research.
 Here’s how to get your employees more engaged, and drive more to your company’s bottom line.

-In our last post on employee engagement, we talked about how to build a business case for it (starting with increased profitability).
-In this post, we’ll take a look at the top 3 things you’ll need to do to get started.
-Here they are:
+In our case study on employee engagement, we talk about how our experience with employee engagement initiatives have helped increase profitability.
+In this post, we’ll take a look at the top 3 things you’ll need to do to get started:

 1. Make communications a priority.

 Communicating your values, your goals and your culture on a regular, ongoing basis is key to effectively engaging employees and achieving success.
 Remind them who your company is, what it stands for and what you’re working together to achieve.
 Share news and insights, and call out successes.
 And believe it or not, even sharing the not-so-good news can drive engagement and inspire a little extra effort (thus the productivity gains companies with highly engaged employees see – up to 21%, according to the most recent Gallup State of the American Workplace study).
-You can find more statistics on the business benefits of strong employee engagement in part 1 of this series.
+You can find more statistics on the business benefits of strong employee engagement in this blog on employee ROI.

 2. Drive alignment.